pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 ```
 At the same time, imporant information is collected for later steps:

 - Data source to be spited on.
-Saves reference to Physical Plan of data source in `PhysicalShuffle.DataSource`.
+Whose reference would be stored in `PhysicalShuffle.DataSource`.
 - Children plans to execute in parallel manner.
-Saves reference to tail of children plans chain in `PhysicalShuffle.Tail`. (_Head of children plans chain can be retrieved from child of `PhysicalShuffle`_.)
+Tail of children plans chain would be stored in `PhysicalShuffle.Tail`. (_Head of children plans chain can be retrieved from child of `PhysicalShuffle`_.)
-- Splitter type and arguments, which will be saved to `PhysicalShuffle.SplitterType` and `PhysicalShuffle.HashByItems`.
+- Splitter type and arguments, which would be stored in `PhysicalShuffle.SplitterType` and `PhysicalShuffle.HashByItems`.

 ### Building Executors

-Using the information saved in `PhysicalShuffle`, we build the executors and members (e.g. the Splitter) of `ShuffleExec`.
+Using the information stored in `PhysicalShuffle`, we build the executors and members (e.g. the Splitter) of `ShuffleExec`.

-The original executors chain `-> Shuffle -> Window -> Sort -> DataSource`, will be separated into 3 parts for multi-threading executing:
+The original executors chain `-> Shuffle -> Window -> Sort -> DataSource`, will be separated into 3 parts for multi-thread executing:

 - `-> Shuffle`: for main thread